Sydney-Informatics-Hub/geopython/_episodes/04b-HPC.md

 ---
-title: "3.
-Connecting to Artemis HPC"
+title: "04.
+Connecting to a remote HPC"
 teaching: 5
 exercises: 5
 questions: